THE MOUNTAINS OF ENGLAND AND WALES

 tops, and how to ascend them in a series of interesting walks is given in:

-- ENGLAND: There are two new tops in England since edition 1
+There are five new tops in England since edition 1:-

 first seven were added as a result